 Like a "20% off electronics" holiday sale, discounts let you exercise greater control over promotions.
 This can include sharing the promo code with specific customers or limiting the discount to orders over a set total.

 - Take an amount off, percent off, or offer free shipping.

 - Can apply to specific items, categories, or entire orders.

-- Require a promo code or can apply automatically (on the Commerce Advanced plan).
+- Require a promo code or can apply automatically (on the Commerce Advanced or Premium plan).

 - Track when promo codes are used.